KemalAkin/urban-sound-classification/README.md

 # Urban Sound Classification w/ CNN

 As the final project of [Global AI Hub DL Bootcamp](https://globalaihub.com/activity/), we used Convolutional Neural Network (CNN) to classify urban sounds.

+The project includes the following steps:
+- Creating Mel spectrograms from sound files
+- Preprocessing the spectrograms for training (grayscaling - resizing - normalization)
+- Splitting the data into train, test, and validation sets
+- Model building and training

 ## Dataset
 The dataset contains 8732 labeled sound excerpts of urban sounds from 10 classes and it is publicly available [here](https://urbansounddataset.weebly.com/urbansound8k.html).